 Whilst common but effective therapeutic techniques like CBT and EMDR are used widely to treat a variety of drug addiction issues, actually treating your psychological addiction as well as a physical one will entirely depend on a treatment plan put together by our Medical Director, Professor Jonathon Chick, who would have reviewed your case individually and will oversee your treatment and recovery here at Castle Craig.

-Castle Craig have extensive experience and success in treating all types of addictions, including those with polysubstance dependence, which is usually far more complex to treat.
+Castle Craig has extensive experience and success in treating all types of addictions, including those with polysubstance dependence, which is usually far more complex to treat.

-If you’re someone who is addicted to more than one substance, the detox and recovery process may require more medical supervision and intense counselling and therapy.
+If you’re someone who is addicted to more than one substance, the detox and recovery process may require more medical supervision intense counselling, and outpatient therapy.

-- Is Pregabalin addictive?
 Although the risk of addiction is fairly low while following your prescription correctly, abusing Pregabalin and mixing it with other substances can lead to dependence and addiction.
-(Link to https://castlecraig.co.uk/pregabalin-addiction)